romland/dgdcode/README.md

 ## Features
-Some day I will at some GIFs or a video here.
+Some day I will add some GIFs or a video here.

 Some features include:
 - Simulated intellisense for DGD's 97 kfuns (as well as kernel library's)